atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-ui-theme-or-package-selectors.md

     index.atom-text-editor.less  # loaded in the text editor shadow DOM
 ```

-Check out this https://github.com/atom/decoration-example/blob/master/styles/decoration-example.atom-text-editor.less[style sheet] from the decoration-example package for an example of context-targeting.
+Check out this [style sheet](https://github.com/atom/decoration-example/blob/master/styles/decoration-example.atom-text-editor.less) from the decoration-example package for an example of context-targeting.

 Inside a context-targeted style sheet, there's no need to use the `::shadow` or `/deep/` expressions.
 If you want to refer to the element containing the shadow root, you can use the `::host` pseudo-element.